bitsofcotton/ddpmopt/README.md

 2023/09/19 predvResizeMat resize size fix to most reasonable one.
 2023/09/22 ddpmopt change not to use crush but with linearInvariant.
 2023/09/24 fix last up, don't know why they worked well without crash on last debug.
+2023/09/25 change output size strategy, not using resize, preferring complement to predict.